hortonhtlai/CreditCardManager-CPSC-210-/README.md

 Personal finance management is crucial in life.
 While users are enticed with numerous credit card sign-up bonuses and special offers, comparing promotion details and monitoring end dates are often difficult.
 With my credit card manager, users will be reaping these financial benefits without a hitch.

+### User Stories

+- As a user, I want to be able to add a credit card to my wallet
+- As a user, I want to be able to view the list of credit cards in my wallet
+- As a user, I want to be able to select a credit card and check its promotion details and end date
+- As a user, I want to be able to mark a credit card in my wallet as inactive